SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Local search vs population based search.md

 ## [[Local search]] is better when:
-- neighbourhood structures create correlated search graphs
+- neighborhood structures create correlated search graphs
 - computational cost is low
 - inventing a move is easy